fairfield-university-ba-510-spring2019/movies-tonight-halitosis9/Readme.md

 22. **Save, commit, and push your work.** Use the Commit Summary Comment 'Completed Part 1'.

 ## Part 2: SQL DDL
 1. **Create a new MySQL database.** In MySQL Workbench open a new SQL script called `MoviesTonightDDL.sql`to create the "movies_tonight" database.
 You will need to open a `new query tab` and then `save as` to give the script a name.
 Be sure to write the file to this repository.
+The first lines of the file need to be to CREATE and USE the new database.
 2. **Use SQL Create Table commands to implement the table designs you created in part 1.** Take care with your data types!
 (You do not need to populate them yet.
 That’s Part 3.)
 3. **Use SQL ALTER TABLE statements to add the foreign key constraints from your ERD.** Take care that each constraint has to have a unique name.
 4. **Save, commit, and push your work to GitHub.** Use the commit summary comment "Completed Part 2".